-Those who qualify for the longest transfer period of 18 months are in for a real treat – an 18 month 0% balance transfer offer hasn’t been available from most cardholders for almost 2 years now due to the effects of the economic crisis on the credit industry.
+Those who qualify for a 21 month 0% balance transfer offer are in for a real treat – this hasn’t been available from most major credit card companies for several years now due to the effects of the economic crisis on the credit industry.
 But now that the dust is settling on the Credit CARD Act, it looks like some of the credit card companies are getting more competitive with their credit card offers – which means better offers for consumers!

-Longest Balance Transfer Offers – 18 Months
+Longest Balance Transfer Offers – 21 Months

 With the credit card market opening up and becoming more competitive, it makes sense to get a card that will give you more benefits as a consumer.
 Find the credit card that meets your needs.